Sergey842248/WatchAI/README.md

 1. Open the WatchAI app on your Wear OS watch
 2. Select your preferred AI provider (Google or Groq)
 3. Select a model from the available list
-4. For Groq: Enter your API key (if not already configured in the file)

-### Using Chat
-1. Tap on the text field
-2. Enter your question/command
-3. Tap "Send"
-4. The AI response appears automatically

 ## 🔧 Available Providers & Models